 Data Retention Enforcement

-NetWitness Suite can ensure that data is retained only as long as necessary or as specified.
+NetWitness Platform can ensure that data is retained only as long as necessary or as specified.
 An administrator can configure data retention using age and time thresholds on a per-service basis.
 Schedulers running on each service automatically delete data meeting those thresholds.
 Once the data is deleted, it is no longer available through user interfaces, queries, or application programming interface (API) calls.
-Some of the NetWitness Suite components also support purging of data through overwrites.
+Some of the NetWitness Platform components also support purging of data through overwrites.

 An administrator can manage data retention in several ways: